xmos/lib_xud/module_xud/doc/xud.rst

 This section outlines the basic usage of XUD and finishes with a worked example of a USB Human Interface Device (HID) Class compliant mouse.
-Basic use is termed to mean each endpoint has its own dedicated thread.
+Basic use is termed to mean each endpoint runs in its own dedicated core.
 Multiple endpoints in a single thread is possible but currently beyond the scope of this document.